liberapay/liberapay.com/README.md

-This is Gittip, a platform for personal funding.
+This is Gittip, a sustainable crowd-funding platform.

-Gittip is a cooperative escrow agent for recurring micro-gifts, or gift tips.
+The basis of Gittip is a small, anonymous, recurring gift of between $1 and
-Possible tip amounts per week are 0.00, 1.00, 3.00, 6.00, 12.00, and 24.00.
+$24.
+These gifts come with no explicit strings attached.

-Friday is payday.
-On Friday, we charge people's credit cards and the money goes into Gittip's (Zeta Design & Development, LLC's) bank account.
-Money is allocated to other participants according to tips.
-Participants may withdraw money at any time, though this is currently quite manual.
+The Gittip gift exchange happens every Thursday.
+On Thursday, we charge people's credit cards and the money goes into a marketplace account with [Balanced Payments](https://www.balancedpayments.com).
+Money is allocated to other participants, and for those with a bank account attached and money due, the money is deposited in their bank account on Friday.

 Installation